Yahuweh is opening the eyes of His children!

 Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.
 (John 3:3)

-In the above passages we see the following features that identify the 'come out' or first stage of our journey:
+In the above passages we see the following features that identify the first step of our journey, to come out of bondage:

-In this statement made by Yahushua, He was revealing the stage 2 requirement that must be met, but only after meeting the stage 1 requirements we saw above [coming out by the Blood of the Lamb].
+In this statement made by Yahushua, He was revealing the step 2 requirement that must be met, but only after meeting the step 1 requirements we saw above [coming out by the Blood of the Lamb].

 Some today claim that the above words by Yahushua were only for a certain group, or for a certain era in time.
 But what do the Scriptures say?
 Let’s look at some more passages for confirmation: